Privacy Notice – Oak Dry Lining Ltd

 You have the following rights under GDPR:

-– a right to request us to correct inaccurate or incomplete data (“Right to rectification”)
+– a right to request that we correct inaccurate or incomplete data (“Right to rectification”);

 – a right to request us to delete any of your personal data.
-In certain circumstances (for example, where you have purchased a home from us) we may wish to retain data and if GDPR allows us to do so we will inform you of our grounds (“Right to erasure” or “Right to be forgotten”).
+In certain circumstances we may wish to retain data and if GDPR allows us to do so, we will inform you of our grounds (“Right to erasure” or “Right to be forgotten”); and

 – a right to request us to stop or to restrict any aspect of the processing of your personal data.
 In certain circumstances we may wish to continue and if GDPR allows us to do so we will inform you of our grounds (“Right to restriction of processing”).